25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Registration Fees and Government Charges

-The registration process for a 25-100 bed hospital in Nepal involves various fees and charges:
+The registration process for a 25 , 100, or also 50 bedded hospital requirements in Nepal involves various fees and charges:

 • Initial registration fee: NPR 50,000 (approximately USD 420)